 This stored energy is also the reason that a change in direction when swimming outdoors can have such a dramatic effect on what we feel.
 If you have tuned into these effects then you can use this change in sensation to help determine direction.
 If the smoothest swimming is northwards and the roughest towards the south one minute, then it still will be half an hour later, even if your horizon has ceased to make sense.
 Inspiration for this technique of direction-finding can be found on the opposite side of the world.

 The expert natural navigators of the Pacific have learned to read the water’s movement in a way that no other humans can, they are able to tell which way a canoe is heading while lying down on the deck with their eyes shut, just from the feel of the swell under them.
 They can even tell the difference between the swell of the open ocean and swell that has reflected back off an invisible island dozens of miles away, using this to find their way home.

 Swimming outdoors is sometimes about reaching another island, as those who have embarked on a Greek SwimTrek will attest, but most swims have more modest goals.
 There is a still a huge amount to be gained from the fun detective work of trying to decipher the winds influence on the water.

 In a lido you will probably find only ripples – if there any waves you are likely swimming on your own, as the sensible take shelter from the gale!
-But if you are swimming at sea, whether on a beach or off the back of a yacht in the middle of the Atlantic (highly recommended, but not when singlehanded!), then your swimming experience will be heavily influenced by the relationship between wind and water.
+But if you are swimming at sea, whether on a beach or off the back of a yacht in the middle of the Atlantic (highly recommended, but not when singlehanded!), then the relationship between wind and water will shape your swimming experience.
 Like all outdoor experiences, it can be made much more interesting and fun by observing and trying to understand the clues that nature offers.